vrandall66/front-end-submissions-public/1803/mod-4/palette-picker/andrew-james.md

 [sad code](https://github.com/andrew-t-james/palette-picker/blob/master/public/js/scripts.js)

 - I would like to pull out some of the functions into separate smaller single responsibility functions.
+But overall I really enjoyed the DOM traversal practice.

 #### Attach a screenshot or paste the output from your terminal of the result of your test-suite running.